alarm-redist/fifty-states/analyses/UT_leg_2020/doc_UT_leg_2020.md

 1. be contiguous [NCSL 186]
 2. have equal populations
+3. be not favoring any incumbent [NCSL 187]
+4. be not favoring any political party [NCSL 187]
-3. be geographically compact [NCSL 186]
+5. be geographically compact [NCSL 186]
-4. preserve county and municipality boundaries as much as possible [NCSL 186]
+6. generally follow county and municipal boundaries, minimizing splits where feasible [NCSL 186]

 ### Algorithmic Constraints